FuelLabs/sway-applications/AMM/README.md

 - Removing liquidity
 - Swapping assets

-The AMM and exchange contracts in this application is designed so that:
+The contracts are designed to
-- Liquidity pools consist of two assets each
+- Support liquidity pools that consist of two assets
-- The conservation function used to keep the total liquidity at a constant ratio when exchanging assets is
+- Use a conservation function which keeps the total liquidity at a constant ratio
     - $price_{asset\ A} * price_{asset\ B} = total\ liquidity$
-- Liquidity miner fee is $\frac1{333} \approx 3\%$
+- Provide a liquidity miner fee of $\frac1{333} \approx 3\%$

 	> **NOTE** The miner fee can be modified per asset pair